FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 Unless a Skill specifies it, a creature's attack does not deal an Critical Strike or Damage.
 Any Damaging Skill that deals Damage and performs a Critical Strike normally deals Double Damage (+100%), however, certain items can raise the damage output of Critical Strikes, so this should be kept in mind for later calculations.
 When attempting to perform a Critical Strike, roll an Attack Roll like normal; for each 5% of Critical Chance you have, you convert that to +1 Crit Chance with a d20 dice.
 Starting from 20 and going down, if you roll on a number that would enable you to convert your normal Attack Roll into a Critical Strike, if the Attack Roll also succeeds, the Critical Attack is a success and your attack deals boosted damage.
 Crits only land if the attack does.
 ## Dodging
-Dodging is unique in this game with its double-dice system; the first roll is to determine the overall success or failure of the Dodger's capabilities, with a second d100 roll is made to determine how many attacks they are capable of evading.
+Dodging is unique in this game with its double-dice system; the first roll, a d20+ their Hit DC, is to determine the overall success or failure of the Dodger's evasion, with a second d100 roll is made to determine how many attacks they are capable of evading.
 Players and Invaders both have the ability to Dodge Offensive Actions, while none of the Mobs can.
-The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make it a d1000.
+The second dice is always a d100 unless the number of attacking enemies or attacks exceed 100, which instead would make roll an additional d100 for every 100 attacks needing to be evaded.
 ## Skill Checks
 Periodically, depending upon a scenario, a DM can ask a Player to perform a Skill Check; if your Monster can be found on one of these Maps, or if you have a Monster Manual for the Monster you're trying to identify, you gain a +1 to your roll to identify key-features in the area or know about monsters within the current field.
 The Skill Checks range from the following:
 - Lore (First Stage): Knowledge of the places and Monsters found within the first set of stages.